 Prior to forming JT Klein Company, Inc. in 2014, Mr. Klein served as Vice President and Project Partner at MSP Development and Heritage Assisted Living.
 During his tenure at MSP Jacob developed over 1,000 units with project costs exceeding \$150,000,000.
-Since 2014, JT Klein Company has been awarded ten LIHTC awards, including four in the last 12 months, from WHEDA to support the development of over 650 new apartment units in Dane County.
+Since 2014, JT Klein Company has been awarded six LIHTC awards from WHEDA to support the development of 319 new apartment units in Dane County.
 JT Klein Company was recognized as one of 2016's Top 50 affordable housing developers in the nation by Affordable Housing Finance Magazine.